Rich history of dental education

 D-1 Early Start

-July to allow students opportunity to acclimate to their new living and learning environments.
+Classes for the entering freshmen start in mid-July to allow students opportunity to acclimate to their new living and learning environments.
 Followed by a fun event like a cruise on the Belle of Louisville down the Ohio River on the oldest operating steamboat in the U.S.!

 Structured communication system